Emily Blunt: 2016–2022: Established actress and A Quiet Place films

-Blunt reprised her role in the horror sequel A Quiet Place Part II (2021), which was released after a year-long delay due to the COVID-19 pandemic.
+Blunt reprised her role in the horror sequel A Quiet Place Part II (2021), which was released after a year-long delay due to the pandemic.
 It became one of the first major Hollywood films to be released theatrically since the beginning of the pandemic.
 Peter Bradshaw bemoaned that the "excellent" Blunt did not have more screen time.
 As with the first film, it also emerged as a commercial success.
 Later that year, Blunt starred alongside Dwayne Johnson in the adventure film Jungle Cruise, based on the eponymous amusement ride.
-It was released simultaneously in theatres and digitally on Disney+ Premier Access.
+It was released simultaneously in cinemas and digitally on Disney+ Premier Access.
 Jeannette Catsoulis of The New York Times disliked the picture saying "not even Emily Blunt, doing her best Katharine Hepburn impression, can keep this leaky boat ride afloat".
-The following year, Blunt played an avenging mother in the television miniseries The English, a western from Hugo Blick.
+The following year, Blunt played an avenging mother in the television miniseries The English, a western by Hugo Blick.
 Critics were impressed with her performance.
 Lucy Mangan of The Guardian said, "Blunt is at her best yet, giving us a woman made brave and undauntable by resolve".
-She received another SAG Award nomination for it.
+She received another Actor Award nomination for it.